Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

     Graffiti --> Outro
 ```

-While navigating through the city (indicated as "Driving" in Diagram 1), the players have two main goals.
-One goal is to collect the various graffiti tags scattered throughout the game world to unlock the graffiti mini-games.
-The second goal is to navigate to the points of interest to play the scenario- and poster mini-games.
+While navigating through the city (referred to as "Driving" in Diagram 1), players have two main objectives.
+Firstly, they aim to collect various graffiti tags scattered across the game world to unlock graffiti mini-games.
+Secondly, they navigate to points of interest to engage in scenario and poster mini-games.

-Each player is assigned a role at the start of the game.
-One player is assigned the **driver** role.
-This player is responsible for driving Ruby (and the group) through the city during the "driving" phase.
-By clicking in the gameworld or using the 'WASD'-keys, the player can move Ruby through the game world.
-The other players automatically follow the same path.
+At the beginning of the game, each player is assigned a role.
+One player takes on the role of the **driver**, responsible for steering Ruby (and the group) through the city during the "driving" phase.
+They can move Ruby using clicks in the game world or by using the 'WASD' keys, with other players automatically following the same path.

-Another player is assigned the **decider** role.
-This player is responsible for communicating the group-answers during the mini-games to Ruby (i.e. the game).
-See the [mini-game section](#mini-games) for more information on the specific decisions to be made.
+Another player is designated as the **decider**, tasked with communicating the group's answers during mini-games to Ruby.
+Refer to the [mini-game section](#mini-games) for details on specific decisions to be made.

-The remaining one or two players (depending on whether the group consists of three our four players) are assigned the **collector** role.
-Collectors are responsible for collecting the graffiti tags scattered throughout the city during the driving phase.
-They can do so by clicking on the tags with their cursors.
+The remaining player or players (depending on whether there are three or four players in the group) assume the **collector** role.
+Collectors are responsible for gathering graffiti tags scattered throughout the city during the driving phase, accomplished by clicking on the tags with their cursors.

 ## Mini Games